 In 1922, Soledad Chávez Chacón was the first woman elected secretary of state of New Mexico, and the first Hispanic woman elected to statewide office in the United States.

-In 1923, the New Mexico government launched New Mexico Magazine, the nation's first state publication, to promote tourism.
+In 1923, the New Mexico government launched the nation's first state publication, New Mexico Magazine.

-In 1924, Congress passed a law granting all Native Americans U.S. citizenship and the right to vote in federal and state elections.
+In 1924, Congress passed a law granting all Native Americans U.S. citizenship and the right to vote in federal and state elections; however, Anglo-American arrivals into New Mexico enacted Jim Crow laws against Hispanos, Hispanic Americans, and those who did not pay taxes, targeting indigenous affiliated individuals.

-In 1924, Gila Wilderness was designated the world's first wilderness area in New Mexico.
+In 1924, Gila Wilderness was designated the world's first wilderness area, marking New Mexico's central role in the early-20th century conservation movement.

-In 1928, a major oil discovery near Hobbs brought greater wealth to New Mexico, especially in Lea County, and was called "the most important single discovery of oil in New Mexico's history".
+In 1928, a major oil discovery near the town of Hobbs brought greater wealth to New Mexico, particularly in surrounding Lea County.

-In 1931, the requirement to publish laws in both English and Spanish was renewed.
+In 1931, the requirement that all laws be published in both English and Spanish was renewed in the state constitution.

 Until 1935, Spanish was permitted in the legislature.

-In 1937, Dean Foods founded the Creamland brand in New Mexico to expand the Albuquerque Dairy Association's cooperative dairy venture.
+In 1937, the Creamland brand was originally founded in New Mexico to expand a cooperative dairy venture known as the Albuquerque Dairy Association.

 As early as 1940, roughly half the population of New Mexico was estimated to be nonwhite.

-In 1943, the requirement to publish laws in both English and Spanish was renewed again.
+In 1943, the requirement that all laws be published in both English and Spanish was renewed in the state constitution.

 Following the 1947 Roswell incident, New Mexico became a center for unidentified flying objects.

-In 1948, after veteran Miguel Trujillo Sr. was told he could not register to vote, he filed suit against the county, resulting in a ruling against New Mexico's discriminatory voting provisions against Native Americans.
+In 1948, after veteran Miguel Trujillo Sr. of Isleta Pueblo was told he could not register to vote, he filed suit against the county in federal district court.
+The court overturned New Mexico's provisions preventing Native Americans who did not pay taxes from voting, deeming them unconstitutional.

-In 1948, the first rocket to reach space was launched from the White Sands Missile Range in New Mexico, marking an important milestone in the early stages of space exploration and rocket development.
+In 1948, the first rocket to reach space was launched from the White Sands Missile Range in New Mexico, marking a significant milestone in the early stages of space exploration and rocket technology.

-In 1953, some sources stated the state was officially bilingual until this point.
+Some sources state that the state was officially bilingual until 1953.

-In 1975, two MITS employees, Paul Allen and Bill Gates, later founded Microsoft in the city.
+Two employees of MITS, Paul Allen and Bill Gates, later founded Microsoft in the city in 1975.

 In 1978, New Mexico was the first state to pass legislation allowing the medical use of marijuana in some form, albeit restricted to a federal research program.